 C. Class Attendance.
 Students are expected to attend class in order to be successful in a course.
-The student may be administratively withdrawn from the course when student fails to attend class for six consecutive days as this will constitute excessive absences as defined in the course syllabus.
+If a student misses 5 consecutive classes without notifying instructor, the student may be administratively withdrawn from the course as this will constitute excessive absences as defined in the course syllabus.